 You no doubt are aware of the general history of MAME so I won't repeat it here but I will tell you how I came to this point in the world of MAME.
 The net was indispensable when I needed information for my project.
 So here I give back a little to the MAME world.
 Hopefully this is of some use or interest to other arcade freaks (",)

 I was given a Gameboy as a present some years ago and soon enough I found a space invaders and missile command cartridge for it.
-I was amazed how much like the originals they seemed and so it occurred to me that if I bought the Gameboy console and built a dummy upright cabinet I could make a fair representation of one of them.
+I was amazed how much like the originals they seemed and so it occurred to me that if I bought the Super Gameboy adapter and a SNES console and built a dummy upright cabinet I could make a fair representation of one of them.
 At that stage it hadn't occurred to me that I could have multiple games in the arcade machine.
 Also MAME had already been developed although I hadn't heard of it.
 My forte was, and still is building models and I've never been crash-hot with computers or the internet.
 I never ended up commencing the project which is just as well in retrospect.
-(05/01/08: i never owned any other consoles. i've just realised that what i would have needed was a SNES with a super gameboy adaptor, but then why not just get space invaders for the SNES? i love hindsights 20/20 vision!)

 ENTER THE COMPUTER GUY

-I was going to type 'geek' but my friend may take offence, besides he's the one who's hosting this page for me!
+I was going to type 'geek' but my friend may take offence.
 Anyway, around 2001 my friend shows me MAME on his computer- somewhere around v50 or so I think?
 And while I could see that the games were exactly as I remembered, still the significance eluded me.
 It wasn't until I had another look maybe a couple of years later that it occurred to me how great it would be to build an arcade cabinet.
 Then when I started looking on the net for resources I realised that I certainly wouldn't be the first.
 I started to save web pages and links etc to see what others had done.
 I had first envisaged reverse-engineering an old cabinet but they aren't often come by.
 Then I found this site and I knew that a rather important part of the research was done since he took measurements of the cocktail cabinet he retro-fitted.
 In fact, if it weren't for his effort in measuring it up and putting it on the net I might still be thinking about doing it!

 AND NOW FOR SOMETHING COMPLETELY DIFFERENT

 Around this time I was making plans of an altogether different kind, although also historically significant.
 I was going to Kittyhawk, North Carolina for the centenary celebrations of the Wright Brothers first flights.
 While I'm very glad I went ("you came from where to see this?" people would ask) it was all in all a rather disappointing holiday not least of all because the Wright Flyer failed to fly!
-Although I did get to meet some nice people there, some of them were actually yanks!
+Although I did get to meet some nice people there.
 Us aussies tend to get the wrong idea about the US, due to Hollywood.
 But anytime i've been there, people are friendly, and hardly anyone swears!
-One guy from Hamburg named Rene in particular I got along really well with.
+I hung out with a guy from Hamburg named Rene.
 Met him at the Hostel International in New York City.
 More than a dozen of us got kicked out before New Years!!
 Rene went to Quebec while I headed for Toronto.
 I mention this because I got distracted by someone of the opposite sex (I was being a typical randy backpacker- thinking with the wrong head) and never ended up getting Renes email address.
 It would be really good to hear from him.
 He recommended Neuromancer by William Gibson to me.
 Excellent book!
 Back to the MAME story.
 While in the States I had thought I might buy some controls for the machine but before I went on holidays I found an Australian supplier.
 Just as well because I was absolutely flat broke by the time I came home and couldn't have afforded to buy anything while in the US.

 FRANKENSTEIN NEEDS A CADAVER